-The challenge with workers will be their ability to speak English, which, if they do, will increases their salary.
-A full time intern worker can go from as cheap as 1,500 to a maximum of 5,000 ETB with all expenses covered (50 USD – 175 USD).
+The challenge with workers will be their ability to speak English, which, if they do, will increase their salary.
+A full-time intern worker can go from as cheap as 1,500 to a maximum of 5,000 ETB with all expenses covered (50 USD – 175 USD).
 Don’t forget to sign a contract with them and stamp it at the notary.
 Local dealers can help to do that with a commission fee.

 NETWORKING: PRETTY EASY

 Addis is a big city but still feels to me like a village.
 You’ll find that expats go to the same places, so it won’t be difficult to network with them if that is what you are looking for.
 I always preferred to know the countries that I live in through their people, but it is not less true that you can find interesting individuals from all over the world along the way, and that you may need to network for work reasons as well.